 An evergreen company always puts its people first by ensuring they have good compensation, purpose-driven work, and enough motivation to follow through.

 This means their employees feel heard and cared for, which encourages them to internalize their company’s mission and participate more actively in its realization.
 This, in turn, creates higher value for their customers, suppliers, and community.

 How to implement a people-first culture in your company:

 - To paraphrase JFK, “Ask not what your employees can do for you — ask what you can do for your employees.”
-A people-first company also thinks about what value can the company add to their employee’s life and their career.
+A people-first company also considers what value it can add to its employee’s life and career.

 - Create leaders.
 Empower your employees to make important work-related decisions and take ownership of their work.

 - Recognize their efforts and make sure they feel appreciated.